JaxonKnight28/RY-Paris-Project/README.md

-This is a project to replicate a photos of a website
+This is a project to replicate a photo of a website